-The study includes about 20,000 nuclear emergency workers who were involved in emergency operations after the Fukushima Daiichi nuclear power plant accident, during the period of March 14 through December 16, 2011, when dose limit for emergency workers was raised from 100 mSv to 250 mSV.
+The study includes about 20,000 nuclear emergency workers who were involved in emergency operations after the Fukushima Daiichi nuclear power plant accident, during the period of March 14, to December 16, 2011, when dose limit for emergency workers was raised from 100 mSv to 250 mSV.
 The objective of this study is to clarify the long-term health effects of radiation on nuclear emergency workers.
-The project consists of mortality and cancer incidence studies, a clinical study including general health examination and storage of biosamples, special clinical studies on thyroid cancer, cataracts, and psychological effects, a radiobiological study and reconstruction of individual radiation doses.
-During 2018, we continued to recruit study participants to establish a cohort and, conduct general health examination, thyroid ultrasound examination, questionnaire survey for psychological effects and structured interview to find out mental disorders, and initiated screening tests of cataract.
-We also continued re-evaluation of individual exposed doses.
+The project consists of mortality and cancer incidence studies, a clinical study, special clinical studies on thyroid cancer, cataracts, and psychological effects, and a radiobiological study.
+During 2017, we continued to set up a research scheme, establish a cohort, and recruit study participants.
 Thus far:

-- A total of approximately 7,300 potential subjects agreed to participate in the study and a total of approximately 5,700 participants completed general health examination as of March 31, 2019. - Ultrasound examination for thyroid cancer and questionnaire and structured interview for psychological study were also conducted at the same time as general health examination at the cooperative medical institutions. - Cataract studies were conducted with collaboration from the members of the Japanese Society for Cataract Research and the Japanese Ophthalmological Society in 2018. - With regard to mortality studies, permission of the Ministry of Health, Labour and Welfare (MHLW) was obtained to use computerized vital statistics data in 2017.
-A system that allows extraction of the cause-of-death information of NEWS subjects from the vital statistics was developed in 2018. - With regard to reconstruction of individual radiation dose, a database system to re-evaluate individual doses was developed in 2018.
-A research protocol for chromosomal analysis was prepared, and collection of biosamples and analysis of translocation chromosome frequency using three-color FISH was initiated in 2018.
+- A total of approximately 6,700 potential subjects agreed to participate in the study and a total of approximately 3,900 participants completed general health examination as of November 2017. - Thyroid cancer and psychological studies were also conducted at the same time as general health examination at the cooperative medical institutions.
+Cataract studies will be initiated with the cooperation of members of the Japanese Society for Cataract Research and the Japanese Ophthalmological Society in 2018.

+DEPARTMENT OF CLINICAL STUDIES

+Page 7

+- With regard to mortality studies, permission of the Ministry of Health, Labour and Welfare (MHLW) was obtained to use computerized vital statistics data in October 2017. - Continued reconstruction of individual radiation dose: in addition to the tentative dose provided by the MHLW, corporate records related to emergency operations were obtained in September 2017.